 2. Select Your Payment Method and Credit Card Account

 In the expense input screen, change the Payment account to your credit card and Payment method to your type of credit card.
-If you need to set up an account for a new credit card, see our lesson on How to Set Up the Chart of Accounts:
+If you need to set up an account for a new credit card, see our tutorial on How to Set Up the Chart of Accounts:

 3. Enter the Transaction Details